Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 View the Predecessor summary

 The User Story Predecessor summary page displays all user stories that must be completed before work can be initiated on the currently viewed user story.
-Both Actions button menu options and inline actions are allowed from this summary page.
 Use the Predecessors summary page to manage each user story's ordinal relationships.

 From the User Story Predecessors summary page you can:

-- Remove a predecessor user story.
+- Remove a predecessor user story by clicking the gear menu and selecting Remove.
 The user story remains intact.

-- Copy one predecessor user story to another new predecessor user story.
+- Copy one predecessor user story to another new predecessor user story by clicking the gear menu next to the story and selecting Copy.
 The user story is copied and a predecessor implementation order is automatically set.

 View the Successors summary

 The User Story Successor summary page displays all user story successors that depend on the completion of another user story before work can be initiated on the currently-viewed user story.
-Both Actions button menu options and inline actions are allowed from this summary page.
 Use the Successors summary page to manage each user story's successor ordinal relationships.

 From the User Story Successors summary you can: